 She remembers one occasion which they drove to Lake Sammamish to look for someone who Ted knew but Ted wasn’t able to find the house; she believes it was someone in his family, like a grandmother.
 She stated that he had some strange attitudes and remembered that he did not have any men friends.
 She remembered that he did not have a father who was living and was very concerned about a younger sister who had a couple of children she could not support.

 He told Sandy he felt inferior to her and did not want to come to Sandy’s home for that reason.
 He always wore dark colored clothes, navy and brown.
 They went sailing on Lake Washington several times after renting a sailboat at Portage Bay.
 Ted loved to sail very much.

 In the summer after graduation Ted worked at Harborview for about six months.
-Sandy stopped working at Harborview in Sept. of ’72 and stopped seeing Ted primarily due Liz’s suicide threats.
+Sandy stopped working at Harborview in Sept. of ’72 and stopped seeing Ted primarily due to Liz’s suicide threats.
 Ted told her he had broken up with Liz prior to his seeing Sandy.

 Ted was always broke.
 On one occasion Sandy went with Ted to see Mongo Santamaria near Jackson Street.
 He enjoyed her dependence on him and enjoyed seeing her hassled by blacks.